younishd/endobox/README.md

 Now, calling `->render()` on either `$header` or `$article` will render both templates and return the concatenated result.

-The benefit of not having to render the templates to strings right away is _flexibility_: You can define the layout made out of your templates before knowing the concrete values of their variables.
+> :information_source: __Protip:__ The benefit of not having to render the templates to strings right away is _flexibility_: You can define the layout made out of your templates before knowing the concrete values of their variables.

 The general syntax for chaining a bunch of templates is simply: